 Complexity:

-Time Complexity: O(N 3 ), where n is the total amount of rows (or columns) in a matrix.
+Time Complexity: O(N 3 ), where N represents the total number of rows or columns in a given matrix.

-Auxiliary Space: O(1) because the matrix has been modified in place.
+Auxiliary Space: O(1) as the matrix has been altered in situ.

 Approach 4: Cofactor Expansion